 That particular decision carried an implication in similar lawsuits against the sweep rule.
 For in holding that these corporations are private companies and not government agencies, the court effectively declared that the State of Delaware, where Fannie and Freddie are incorporated, has the final say.
 And the laws of Delaware do not authorize the sweep rule.
 Indeed, in July 2015, Myron Steele, the former Chief Justice for the Delaware Supreme Court, filed an amicus brief in the current case for the plaintiffs via the Alexandria, Va.-based Center for Individual Freedom stating just that.
 The rule, he argued, “is unenforceable and void ab initio under Section 151 of the Delaware General Corporation Law.”
 Steele emphasized: “The statutory invalidity of the Net Worth Sweep cannot be remedied retroactively by equitable doctrines.”

 There are a number of outstanding shareholder suits against the Treasury Department and FHFA.
 Whatever their resolution, the whole experience underscores why even “successful” bailouts can be harmful.
 For once an enterprise accepts emergency government aid, it plays on government turf.
 And government can change the rules for any reason under the guise of serving a larger public interest.
 Fannie Mae, Freddie Mac and their shareholders didn’t anticipate the sweep rule back in 2008.
 But four years later the Treasury Department issued it, stonewalling attempts at discovery as to how it came about.
 Even assuming its necessity in 2012, the rule has outlived its use.
-Fannie Mae and Freddie Mac have repaid Treasury far more what they owed.
+Fannie Mae and Freddie Mac have repaid Treasury far more than what they owed.
 If the Trump administration really wants to “drain the swamp,” it should urge Congress to repeal both the sweep rule and the conservatorship authorizing it.
 It’s time to return Fannie Mae and Freddie Mac to the private market.